700 Children's® – A Blog by Pediatric Experts

 Addiction is a chronic, relapsing brain disorder.
 Addiction involves a three-stage cycle that becomes more severe with continued substance use:

-• Binge/intoxication stage: Where someone keeps using more and more of the drug of choice to get the same high he/she once previously felt.
+• Binge/intoxication stage: Where someone keeps using more of the drug of choice to get the same high they once previously felt.

 • Preoccupation/anticipation stage: Thoughts of using the drug of choice overtake everything else in the person’s life.
 This causes the person to be depressed, irritable, agitated, etc.